 Get to know your HVAC system

-If you have high levels of VOCs – which can be found in carpets, furniture, paints, aerosol cans etc), formaldehyde, and radon, an HRV will actually help you bring cleaner air in your home.
+If you have high levels of VOCs – which can be found in carpets, furniture, paints, aerosol cans, etc.), formaldehyde, and radon, an HRV will actually help you bring cleaner air into your home.
 You may also want to consider using an air purifier in your home to help clean the air that you are breathing in.

 Having good indoor air quality in your home is integral to keeping you and your family safe and healthy.
 We spend approximately 90% of our time indoors, so it makes sense that this should be at the top of your priorities list.